-In Studio Pro, your project is organized in a hierarchy of subfolders — project tree.
+In Studio Pro, your project is organized in a hierarchy of subfolders — a project tree.
 The highest folder of your project is the project folder itself.
 By default, the tree structure is subdivided into eight parts:

 elements— this subfolder contains activities that interact with desktop elements.

 execute_js_code_scripts— this subfolder contains the JS scripts used by your bot.

 screenshots— this subfolder contains activities that interact with images (Click on image, Find image, etc.).